Last updated on September 20th, 2023 at 05:55 am

 We decided to walk back to our hostel by passing around the botanical garden, to go and visit it next, which is underneath the United Nations; unfortunately, at the time of our visit, it was closing as the opening hours were still based on the winter ones so that we couldn’t get in.

-However, we had an amazing walk through the several parks (Parc Barton, Parc de la Perle du lac, Parc Mon Repons close to the bank of Lake Léman and Quai Wilson; it’s the perfect peaceful walk surrounded by nature; you will forget that you are in a city.
+However, we had an amazing walk through several parks (Parc Barton, Parc de la Perle du lac, Parc Mon Repos) close to the bank of Lake Léman and Quai Wilson.
+It’s the perfect peaceful walk surrounded by nature; you will forget you are in a city.

-That’s a wrap on the first day of our 2 days in Geneva Itinerary; as you can see, if you arrive early morning in Geneva, there are a lot of activities you can do on your first day.
+That’s a wrap on the first day of our 2 days in Geneva Itinerary; as you can see, if you arrive early morning in Geneva, there are many activities you can do on your first day.
 Then it’s sleep and repeats for the next day!

-Here is the second day of my 2 day in Geneva itinerary.
-Our second day started early, and we saw the sunrise shyly from our hostel balcony as we were lucky to have a room on the last floor.
+Here is the second day of my two-day itinerary in Geneva.
+Our second day started early, and we saw the sunrise shyly from our hostel balcony, as we were lucky to have a room on the last floor.
 It was a lovely and crispy morning, and we left our bags at the reception to carry on our exploration of Geneva and tick off the things we missed on our bucket list.

-Bright and early in the morning, we made it to the Conservatory and Botanical Garden.
+We made it to the Conservatory and Botanical Garden bright and early in the morning.
 It’s a great thing to do in Geneva after you visit the United Nations headquarters, and it’s free!

 I loved exploring the botanical garden; it is lovely and peaceful.
 We also came across an adorable little hedgehog.